Best all-in-one PC brands

 Table notes

-Reliability rating and customer score based on a survey of over 1,300 Which? members, surveyed in August 2016
+Reliability rating and customer score based on feedback from over 1,300 Which? members, surveyed in 2017.
+Data correct as of October 2017.

 KeyMember Content